nbicocchi/learn-microservices/modules/containerization/slides/1 - Introduction to containerization.md

 - **Faster Build and Deployment**: Containers can be built quickly, making deployments faster and more efficient.
 - **Isolation of CI/CD Stages**: Each stage of the CI/CD pipeline (e.g., build, test, deploy) can be containerized, ensuring that issues in one stage don’t affect others.
-- **Parallel Testing**: Multiple tests can be run simultaneously in separate containers, reducing testing time.
 - **Environment Parity**: Containers ensure that code behaves the same in development, testing, and production environments.
 - **Rollback Capabilities**: Since containers are immutable, rolling back to a previous version is simple in case of deployment failures.